shivpranavbgargi/LuaRadio/README.md

-# LuaRadio as docker image for RTL-SDR
+# LuaRadio as docker image

 Record and listen to FM radio by following the steps below.